waveform80/picamera/docs/recipes1.rst

     a[360, :, :] = 0xff
     a[:, 640, :] = 0xff

-    with picamera.PiCamera() as camera:
+    camera = picamera.PiCamera()
     camera.resolution = (1280, 720)
     camera.framerate = 24
     camera.start_preview()
     # Add the overlay directly into layer 3 with transparency;
     # we can omit the size parameter of add_overlay as the
     # size is the same as the camera's resolution
     o = camera.add_overlay(np.getbuffer(a), layer=3, alpha=64)
     try:
         # Wait indefinitely until the user terminates the script
         while True:
             time.sleep(1)
     finally:
         camera.remove_overlay(o)

-Given that overlaid renderers can be hidden (by moving them below the preview's :attr:`~picamera.renderers.PiRenderer.layer` which defaults to 2), made semi-transparent (with the :attr:`~picamera.renderers.PiRenderer.alpha` property), and resized so that they don't :attr:`fill the screen
-<picamera.renderers.PiRenderer.fullscreen>`, they can be used to construct
-simple user interfaces.
+Given that overlaid renderers can be hidden (by moving them below the preview's :attr:`~PiRenderer.layer` which defaults to 2), made semi-transparent (with the :attr:`~PiRenderer.alpha` property), and resized so that they don't :attr:`fill the screen <PiRenderer.fullscreen>`, they can be used to construct simple user interfaces.

 .. versionadded:: 1.8